-A quick note before we begin: the instructions below assume you use Windows 10, but they should work for the older versions of Window, such as Windows 7, XP, or Vista, as well.
+A quick note before we begin: the instructions below assume you use Windows 11 or Windows 10, but they should work for the older versions of Window, such as Windows 7, XP, or Vista, as well.
 Just keep in mind that you may see slightly different messages or commands.
 Also, if you share your computer with others, this change will affect all users of the computer, not just you.

 To stop the CAPS LOCK key from working, all you need to do is make a small modification to Windows Registry.
 To do that, right click on the link below, and choose Save link as (or a similar command, depending on your web browser) to download the file disable_caps_lock.reg to your computer:

 When the Save As screen appears, make sure to change the file type from Text to All files: